 Markertek, a broadcast supply specialist who sells network cables, addressed the issue in a recent article to help customers choose the right cable for the application.
 To begin, AWG stands for American Wire Gauge.
 To understand the differences between similar network cables with different AWG sizes, it is helpful to look at what wire gauge means.

-The first thing to learn about wire gauge, said Markertek, is its inverse relationship to wire diameter.
+The first thing to learn about wire gauge, is its inverse relationship to wire diameter.
 The smaller the gauge, the larger the diameter of the wire.
 The larger the diameter of a wire, the less electrical resistance there is for the signals it carries.

 Copper network cables with a smaller gauge (larger diameter) are typically available in longer lengths because they offer less resistance, allowing signals to travel farther.
 Less resistance also generates less heat.
 A 24 AWG network cable will offer less resistance than a 26 AWG or 28 AWG network cable.